Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 Does it sound like I’m complaining about this sauce?
 Yeah, I know it does..but I would make it again, and again and again.
 I would toast, fry, soak, mix, blend, strain, cook down etc..for eternity because it’s so.worth.it.
 Having said that, if you make this sauce, make sure you have a MEDIUM mesh strainer.
 I used a fine mesh strainer to push the chile and tomatillo mixtures and the final sauce through (although the recipe didn’t call for pushing the final sauce through..I wanted it super silky) and boy did I pay.
 It took at least an hour of my life and left me with a very sore wrist.
 The word STRAIN definitely covered both the noun and verb in this case..BUT.. my mole was smoother than a baby’s bottom and like silk on the tongue.
 However, I took a photo of it straight out of the fridge.
 WHY?
 Because I rushed this entry since it was late.
 Sometimes I just don’t think.

 A few days later, I used the mole sauce to make the recipe almost as written..stacked/layered in a roasting pan, using chicken.
 Sort of like a chicken mole lasagna using flour tortillas.
-The photo sucks, but VERY delicious..the pan was empty in minutes.
+The photo stinks, but it was extraordinarily delicious..the pan was empty in minutes.

 I suppose you could call my take on this month’s challenge Enchilada Benedict.
 You’ve got the pig, you’ve got the poached egg, and even though I didn’t, you could always mix some of the green chile sauce (which was also fabulous) into some Hollandaise sauce.
 When it comes to the ‘bread’ part, anything really goes – English muffins being the classic route, but why not cheesy flour tortillas filled with carnitas mole?
 In lieu of one big pan of cheesy, meaty, saucy, I made individual stacks, using a 3-inch round cookie cutter t0 cut circles from the flour tortillas.
 I suppose you could say it was a much better podium for the creamy, little poached eggs.